-4.1.2 The relations of wTF°

-In addition to the usual R1^s, R2, R3, and OC moves of Fig. 3, we more relations are added to describe the behaviour of the additional features.
+4.1.2.
+The relations of wTF°.
+In addition to the usual R1^s, R2, R3, and OC moves of Figure 2, we need more relations to describe the behaviour of the additional features.

-Comment 4.2 As before, the relations have local topological explanations, and we conjecture that they provide a Reidemeister theory for "w-tangled foams", that is, knotted ribbon tubes with foam vertices in \mathbb{R}^4 .
+Comment 4.2.
+As before, the relations have local topological explanations, and we conjecture that together they provide a Reidemeister theory for "w-tangled foams", that is, knotted ribbon tubes with foam vertices in \mathbb{R}^4 .
 In this section we list the relations along with the topological reasoning behind them.
-However, for any rigorous purposes below, wTF^o is studied as a circuit algebra given by the declared generators and relations, with topology serving only as intuition.
+However, for any rigorous purposes below, wTF^o is studied as a circuit algebra given by the declared generators and relations, regardless of their topological meaning.